pjoshi751/mosip-test/doc/sizing.md

 We estimate 30% additional compute capacitiy for administration, monitoring and maintenance.

 **Notes**
-1. The above figures are estimates, derived from performance testing on sandbox setup.
 1. High availability is taken into consideration with assumed replication factor of 2 per service pod/docker
 1. The above estimates **do not** include compute servers needed for
    1. Database